The Gap No Bank Account Can Absorb

 The Modified Accelerated Cost Recovery System (MACRS) governs how industrial equipment is depreciated for federal income tax purposes.
 Most manufacturing equipment — presses, robots, assembly fixtures, conveyor systems — falls into the 5-year or 7-year MACRS class life, meaning the tax basis is recovered over 6 or 8 tax years respectively (due to the half-year convention in the first year).
 Bonus depreciation under IRC 168(k) bonus depreciation allows an additional first-year deduction on top of the standard MACRS schedule; in 2026, the bonus depreciation rate is 40% of the asset's adjusted basis under the phase-down schedule established by the Tax Cuts and Jobs Act of 2017.

-For bridge loan collateral valuation, the critical distinction is between book value (which follows MACRS or straight-line depreciation for financial statement purposes) and orderly liquidation value (OLV), which is the appraiser's estimate of what the equipment would bring in an orderly sale to a third party.
-These two figures can diverge substantially, particularly in the early years of an asset's life when MACRS generates large depreciation deductions.
-A piece of custom manufacturing equipment worth $1.5M at OLV may have a net book value of $600K in its second year of service if bonus depreciation was applied; a lender using book value as a collateral proxy would be severely undercounting the asset's security value.
+For bridge loan collateral valuation, the critical distinction is between book value, which follows MACRS or straight-line depreciation for financial statement purposes, and orderly liquidation value (OLV), which is what the equipment would bring in an orderly sale to a third party.
+These two figures diverge sharply in the early years of an asset's life, when bonus depreciation front-loads the deduction.
+A piece of custom manufacturing equipment worth $1.5M at OLV may show a net book value of $600K in its second year of service once bonus depreciation is applied.
+A lender using book value as a collateral proxy would badly undercount the asset's security value, which is exactly why institutional bridge lenders use OLV instead.

 MACRS election timing has tax implications that intersect with the bridge structure in two ways.
 First, the year the equipment is "placed in service" determines when MACRS and bonus depreciation deductions begin.
 For equipment that arrives in December of one tax year but is not installed until January of the next, the placed-in-service date is the later year — which can shift a large deduction by 12 months.
 Bridge loan draw schedules that are tied to equipment delivery milestones should be coordinated with tax counsel to optimize placed-in-service timing.
 Second, the decision to elect or waive bonus depreciation affects the EBITDA and taxable income projections that underlie the borrower's debt service coverage covenants in the bridge agreement.
 A company that takes 40% bonus depreciation on $5M of equipment reduces taxable income by $2M in year one — which may create a net operating loss that carries forward, improving future cash tax obligations but potentially triggering questions from lenders about earnings quality if GAAP income appears temporarily compressed.